kgrid-objects/fda-label-collection/README.md

 3. Service Description file (service.yaml)
 4. Knowledge Object metadata file (metadata.json)

-Taken together, these four files and their file structure comprise a conformant Knowledge Object (KO).
-This KO meets the standards for structure and content set by the Knowledge Grid open source software effort at the University of Michigan Medical School (www.kgrid.org).
+Taken together, these four files and their file structure make a conformant Knowledge Object (KO).
+This Remdesivir Label KO meets the standards for structure and content of the open-source Knowledge Grid software being developed at the University of Michigan Medical School (www.kgrid.org).

-KOs of this form carry content that is computer accessible.
-In this case, that content is found inside the index.js file.
-In addition to that content, the Deployment Description carries machine-readable technical information about the runtime environment needed to instantiate the index.js file, the Service Description carries a machine-readable description of the API, and the metadata file carries descriptive metadata about the KO.
+KOs carry content that is computer accessible.
+In this case, that content is inside the index.js file.
+In addition, the Deployment Description carries machine-readable technical information about the runtime environment needed to run the index.js file, the Service Description carries a machine-readable description of the API, and the metadata file carries descriptive metadata about the Remdesivir Label KO.

-#### A Postman requests file for engaging the API backed by the remdesivir label Knowledge Object
+#### A Postman requests file for engaging the API backed by the Remdesivir Label Knowledge Object

-This file can be downloaded and then uploaded into Postman.
-For more information, see the instructions below.
+This file can be downloaded and then imported into Postman.
+For more information about this, see the instructions below.

-#### A Release of the remdesivir prescribing information Knowledge Object in a ZIP file
+#### A Release of the Remdesivir Label Knowledge Object in a ZIP file

 https://github.com/kgrid-objects/fda-label-collection/releases/tag/Version1